jamesward/gcp-infra-stuff/network/NAT/README.md

 ```
 ssh-add ~/.ssh/google_compute_engine
 ```
-* connect to the bastion host using SSH (can also be using the Google Cloud Console)
+* Connect to the bastion host using SSH (can also be using the Google Cloud Console)
 ```
 gcloud compute ssh vm-bastion --zone us-central1-c
 ```
-* verify external connectivity
+* Verify external connectivity
 ```
 ping -c 2 www.google.com
 ```